All Posts

 Russian ETF jumps as some sense bargains in ‘uninvestable’ market

-By Danilo Masoni MILAN (Reuters) – A Russia-exposed ETF rose by more than 100%..
+By Danilo Masoni MILAN (Reuters) – A Russia-exposed ETF rose by more than 100% in London on Thursday in a sign that some investo..

 Ukraine demands ceasefire, humanitarian corridors at talks with Russians